Envelope Encryption

 • automatically re-routes the traffic to the nearest healthy available endpoint to mitigate endpoint failure.

 • terminates TCP connections from clients at AWS edge locations and, almost concurrently, establishes a new TCP connection with your endpoints.
 This gives clients faster response times (lower latency) and increased throughput.
+TCP termination at the edge is supported for both IPv4 and IPv6 traffic.

 • supports Client Affinity which helps build stateful applications.

 • integrates with AWS Shield Standard, which minimizes application downtime and latency from DDoS attacks by using always-on network flow monitoring and automated in-line mitigation.
+AWS Shield Advanced can be enabled for enhanced DDoS detection and mitigation.

 • does not support on-premises endpoints.
 However, an NLB can be configured to address the on-premises endpoints while Global Accelerator points to the NLB.